marraw/notes-app/README.md

 ## Server

-Application is deployed by myself, running on a Ubuntu server using PM2, NGINX and UFW.
+Application is deployed by myself, running on Ubuntu server using PM2, NGINX and UFW.
 Thanks to Angular Universal, app is being server side rendered which has a possitive impact on SEO and performance.